 - Computers, monitors, or other office equipment that falls from a desk

 - Doors that unexpectedly open from the other side

 Striking-against, struck-by, caught-in, and caught-between accidents can cause any number of injuries—from cuts and bruises to amputations—and are often caused by poor office layout, improper or unsafe storage methods, and inattention.

 - Electrical hazards: Improperly grounded equipment, overloaded outlets, reliance on extension cords, power cords covered by mats or rugs, overheating equipment, worn cords, or using electrical equipment near water may lead to electrical injury.

 - Workstation ergonomics issues: Eye strain, static postures, and repetitive motions are ergonomics issues that may result in injuries, such as vision problems, musculoskeletal pain, and carpal tunnel syndrome.

-Do You Need a Knowledgeable Workers' Comp Attorney?
+Do You Need a Wilmington, Delaware Workers' Comp Attorney?

 If you were injured in the workplace, you may be entitled to compensation—even if your injury occurred while you were working in an office environment.
-Let the experienced workers' comp attorneys with the Morris James Personal Injury Group help you pursue benefits for medical bills, lost wages, and more.
-Contact us today to schedule an appointment for a free initial case consultation.
+Let the experienced Wilmington, DE workers' comp attorneys with the Morris James Personal Injury Group help you pursue benefits for medical bills, lost wages, and more.
+Contact us today to schedule a Workers' Compensation appointment for a free initial case consultation.
 We are eager to answer any questions you may have.